 copyright John Clement Photography

 NEW!
-Benton Franklin Recovery Coalition's Speakers Bureau is offering educational sessions on Understanding Addiction to employees of local businesses, law enforcement, fire departments, schools, churches and civic groups.
-Contact Mary Rosen at email@example.com for more information.
+Benton Franklin Recovery Coalition's Speakers Bureau offers educational sessions on Understanding Addiction to local businesses, law enforcement, fire departments, schools, churches and civic groups.
+Contact Mary Rosen at email@example.com.

 Drug addiction is a growing epidemic across the country in all communities, including Tri-Cities.